-Exposure to the laser beam from a laser pointer can result in serious eye injury.
+Exposure to the laser output can result in serious eye injury.
 Avoid direct eye exposure.

-On products that use a laser pointer for alignment, one of the following laser radiation labels has been applied on the product near where the laser beam exits the enclosure.
-The maximum output (mV), wavelength emitted (nM), and, if appropriate, pulse duration are also provided.
+For your convenience and safety, on Hypertherm products that use a laser, one of the following laser radiation labels has been applied on the product near where the laser beam exits the enclosure.
+The maximum output (mV), wavelength emitted (nM) and, if appropriate, the pulse duration is also provided.